 How to set environment variable in ubuntu?

 Member

-by johann , in category: General Help , a year ago
+by johann , in category: General Help , 2 years ago

+How to set environment variable in ubuntu?